vassiliphilippov/erct-papers/docs/erct_specification.md

 Assesses effects across all core subjects, avoiding imbalances

 #### Year Duration (Y)
-Ensures studies last at least one academic term to measure meaningful impacts
+Ensures studies last at least one academic year to measure meaningful impacts

 #### Balanced Resources (B)
 Ensures equal time and resources for both groups to isolate the intervention's impact